khuramshahz/speech-timestamp-annotation/README.md

 ---

 **Portfolio Purpose**: This repository serves as evidence of my data annotation capabilities for potential employers and clients in the AI/ML industry.

-**Note**: This is a showcase project demonstrating annotation methodology and quality standards.
-Actual client work remains confidential and is not included in this public repository.